dashcamguy/dash_cam_info/README.md

 Audio streaming via RTSP and a higher frame rate would be significant improvements to this device

 8081 appears to be the "Command Port" where you can send the commands to set settings on the device

+Can change the wifi SSID and password within the device control menu.
+Great features!